linocks/sudoku_doc/README.md

-# Nonogram Puzzle - Modupe
+# Sudoku Puzzle - Janet

 ## Problem Statement:
 Complete the implementation of the text-based user interface to include the (as yet unimplemented and therefore failed tests)